Building a Strong Foundation

 In Junior Kindergarten, a child’s play is his or her work.
 The program focuses on providing a meaningful, engaging, and joyful learning experience, while meeting the individual developmental needs of each child.

 Junior Kindergarten (JK) focuses on each child’s healthy development in a variety of areas.
 Children learn socialization skills by interacting with each other while supervised and guided by caring and experienced teachers.
 The program helps children develop physical awareness and grow emotionally, so that they build skills and understandings of their bodies, hearts, and minds.
 These experiences, we believe, are the best ways to prepare children for later academic work.

-Learning experiences are tied to themes that are woven into the program throughout the year.
-Themes include: All about Me; Families; Friendship, Kindness, and Sharing; Apples and Pumpkins of Fall; Nursery Rhymes; Holidays; Winter Animals; Kings, Queens, and Castles; Valentines and Love; Spring, Plants, and Insects; Honesty and Trustworthiness; and Pets and Zoo Animals.
+Unit themes encompass all aspects of learning, especially social studies and science.
+These themes are woven into the program throughout the year.
+Themes include: All About Me; Apples and Pumpkins of Fall; The Five Senses; Holidays; Winter Animals; Fairy Tales; Culture Study; Weather; and Ocean Life.
 Topics are adjusted appropriately to suit the interests of the group.

-JK children also enjoy a variety of field trips and special events, including nature hikes in each season and trips to an apple orchard, pumpkin patch, and a Christmas tree farm.
-When appropriate, JK children also participate in Hill School events such as the Halloween Parade, the celebration of 100 days of school, Culture Study, Grandparents and Special Friends Day, and school plays.
-The JK and Kindergarten children also gather for special activities and perform a play together in the spring.
+JK children also enjoy a variety of field trips and special events, including nature hikes each season and trips to an apple orchard and pumpkin patch.
+When appropriate, JK children also participate in Hill School events such as the Halloween Parade, the celebration of 100 days of school, Culture Study, and Grandparents and Special Friends Day.
+In the spring, JK children rehearse and perform their own Reader’s Theater play.